Simple money hacks to make life more affordable

 Video: Watch The Brighter Side to discover hacks that will make weekly expenses – like your groceries and water bill – more affordable

-It can feel near impossible to move the needle on weekly or monthly expenses that seem like they can’t be trimmed much further, like filling up the car or your big supermarket shop.
+It can feel near impossible to move the needle on weekly or monthly expenses that seem as if they can’t be trimmed much further, like filling up the car or your big supermarket shop.
 Good news: there are still a few things that you can try.

 Try selling the things you don’t use any more